Snack packaging system enables contract packagers to fulfill orders quickly

 The Viking Masek Solution

-To meet the growing worldwide demand of the final client, the VFFS MS300 was selected.
+To meet the growing worldwide demand of the final client, a continuous motion VFFS machine was selected.
 This machine can run up to 150 cycles per minute and can create almost all bag types, making it the ideal flexible packaging solution for a co-packer.

 To create a total contract packaging solution, a large bulk tote dumper was added to hold the snack crackers prior to conveyance to the packaging machine.